Sinio-Manoka/tsunami_lab/doc/sphinx/input/BathymetryandBoundaryConditions.rst

     decompose(l_eigencoefficients,l_eigens,o_minus_A_deltaQ,o_plus_A_deltaQ);

-now lets add bathymetry to the respective patches
+let's add bathymetry to the respective patches

-   1. lets add the bathymetry the ``WavePropagation1d.h`` file :
+   1. Let's add the bathymetry to the ``WavePropagation1d.h`` file :

    .. code-block:: cpp